Unhappy Birthday: Hundreds Fall Sick At Imelda Marcos Party - UrduPoint

 Unhappy Birthday: Hundreds Fall Sick At Imelda Marcos Party

-Over 200 guests fell ill with suspected food poisoning Wednesday after a meal at a birthday party for 90-year-old Imelda Marcos, the notorious ex-first lady of the Philippines
+Over 200 guests fell ill with suspected food poisoning Wednesday after a meal at a birthday party for 90-year-old Imelda Marcos, the notorious former first lady of the Philippines

-Manila, (UrduPoint / Pakistan Point News - APP - 3rd Jul, 2019 ) :Over 200 guests fell ill with suspected food poisoning Wednesday after a meal at a birthday party for 90-year-old Imelda Marcos, the notorious ex-first lady of the Philippines.
+Manila, (UrduPoint / Pakistan Point News - APP - 3rd Jul, 2019 ) :Over 200 guests fell ill with suspected food poisoning Wednesday after a meal at a birthday party for 90-year-old Imelda Marcos, the notorious former first lady of the Philippines.

 Ambulances rushed vomiting friends and supporters from a sports stadium in Manila where around 2,500 people gathered to honour the widow of late dictator Ferdinand Marcos.